micahchoo/staging-nw/Portfolio/research-and-writing/writing/_posts/2020-01-01-Carefull-Collectives-and-their-Care-Practices.md

 ### Literature Review

 The literature review discusses the selection of topics around ethics of care, networks, and collaboration.
 It highlights the importance of non-western voices and explores different theories of care and collaborative work.
-It discusses the work of bruno latour, annemarie mol, ella myers, jenna grant and other care-based researchers
+It discusses the work of bruno latour, annemarie mol, ella myers, jenna grant and other care-based researchers.

 ### Methodology